rezacsedu/rezacsedu.github.io/awards.md

-## Academic and professional achievements
+## Academic and Professional Highlights
 - <p style='text-align: justify;'> <b>Fraunhofer ICT Dissertation Award 2023</b> for the best doctoral dissertation among Fraunhofer Institutes.</p>
 - <p style='text-align: justify;'> <b>Borchers Plaque</b> as a badge of honour from RWTH Aachen University, Germany in 2023.</p>
 - <p style='text-align: justify;'> I was awarded a special bonus of 1,500€ for my outstanding performance across several projects at Fraunhofer FIT, Germany in the year 2021.</p>